fhoedemakers/pico-smsplus/README.md

 Download the metadata pack from the [releases page](https://github.com/fhoedemakers/pico-smsplus/releases/latest/download/SMSPlusMetadata.zip) It contains box art, game info and themed borders/bezels for many games.
 The metadata is used in the menu to show box art and game info when a rom is selected.
 When the screensaver is started, random box art is shown.
 When in-game, themed borders/bezels are shown around the game screen.

-> [!NOTE]
-> Only available for RP2350 based boards.
-RP2040 has not enough memory for metadata to be shown.

 - Download pack [here](https://github.com/fhoedemakers/pico-smsplus/releases/latest/download/SMSPlusMetadata.zip).
   - Extract the zip contents to the **root of the SD card**.
   - In the menu: